This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #ChooseSmart #CollectiveBias

 Pretty right?
 You want to keep the veggie layers thin so that the pinwheels will hold together.
 The tortilla gets rolled up tightly and then sliced into pinwheels.
 My girls were thrilled with these, one of them said they reminded her of a veggie sushi!
 I used my homemade ranch dip powder for the spread but store bought ranch powder will work fine too.
 It works best to cut the vegetables into long strips; if you cut them small they’ll be more likely to fall out of the pinwheels.

-After you’ve finished making these rainbow veggie pinwheels for the kids you can use the same vegetables to make an amazingly delicious and healthy sesame lime quinoa salad.
-The rainbow veggies, along with some shelled edamame and cucumber, get tossed with cooked Sun Harvest quinoa and an asian style sesame lime sauce.
+After you’ve finished making these rainbow veggie pinwheels for the kids you can use the same vegetables to make an amazingly delicious Asian quinoa salad.
+The rainbow veggies, along with some shelled edamame and cucumber, get tossed with cooked Sun Harvest quinoa and an Asian style sesame lime sauce.
 Chopped herbs, sesame seeds and cashews finish off the salad.
 If you’d like an extra boost of protein you can cook extra chicken when you make the pinwheels and add some of that chicken into the quinoa too.

 This salad can be made a day in advance which means it’s the perfect pack and go option for busy mornings when you’re struggling to get everyone out of the house on time.
 You can also serve the quinoa and the rainbow veggie pinwheels together for a restaurant quality lunch!